alboainin/MouseEditor/README.md

 # MouseEditor
 An open-source editor.
 Mouse not included!
-The idea is to have an editor that has the customizability of EMACS, and the speed of VIM.
+The idea is to have an editor that has the customizability of EMACS, and the speed of Vim.

 # Getting Started